amsb/mobx-reactor/README.md

 )
 ```

-### Actions

-Actions may be execute immediately or asynchronously.
-Actions are asynchronous when they return a `Promise` or [declared `async`](https://tc39.github.io/ecmascript-asyncawait/).
-Middleware can also be created to enhance how actions are processed, allowing for chaining of actions or `redux-saga`-like inversion of control through generator functions.
-The return value from an action is processed by `middleware`.
-The `chainingMiddleware`, for example, allows actions to return a description of another action to dispatch.
+> The logger currently requires you to first  `npm install deep-diff`.

 ### Models

-Models provide a construct to organize state with methods that operate on that state in response to relevant actions.
-While all state is defined through models, actions do not have to be associated with models although it is often convenient to do so.
-All actions are registered with the store and can have multiple responders across different models or unattached to models.
+A `Model` provides a construct to organize state with methods that operate on that state in response to relevant actions.
+While all state is defined through models, actions can be defined as part of a model or independently of a model.

 ```javascript
 class TodoList extends Model {